-This guide will give you an overview on how to visualize your data from datasets.
-We've covered how to get your data into Geckoboard as datasets in our Developer Documentation.
+This guide will give you an overview on how to visualize your data from our Datasets API.
+We've covered how to get your data into Geckoboard as datasets on our Developer Hub.

-The Datasets integration is our most powerful and flexible way to get data into Geckoboard yet.
+Our Datasets API is a powerful and flexible way to get data into Geckoboard.

-It is particularly useful when you have specific sets of data that you want to display on our dashboards that can’t be accessed by the integrations we currently support.
-It’s also helpful if you want to get data from your own internal systems, or if you need to extend the functionality of one of our pre-built integrations.
+It is particularly useful when you have specific sets of data that you want to display on our dashboards that can’t be accessed by other data sources.
+It’s also helpful if you want to get data from your own internal systems, or if you need to extend the functionality of a pre-built data source.

 Before we go any further, this will be a great time to define a few terms that will help better understand our Datasets integration datasets.